-Any other type of damage (moral or over the product itself) must be sought under general civil regulation.
+Any other type of damage (moral or by the product itself) must be sought under general civil regulation.

 Royal Decree 1801/2003

-Conversely, Royal Decree 1801/2003 presumes that a product is not safe when it has been produced without CE or EC marks, or whenever a product has been produced without passing any compulsory authorisations or controls.
+Conversely, Royal Decree 1801/2003 presumes that a product is not safe when it has been produced without a CE or an EC mark,4 or whenever a product has been produced without passing any compulsory authorisations or controls.

-This regulation applies basically over producers and distributors, although it is also applicable over any party in the production and distribution chain.
+This regulation applies to producers and distributors, although it is also applicable to any party in the production and distribution chain.

 ii Criminal law